 FTC Announces Revised Thresholds for Interlocking Directorates

 The Federal Trade Commission has announced revised thresholds for interlocking directorates required under Section 8 of the Clayton Act (15 U.S.C. § 19(a)(5)).
-The revised thresholds took effect January 21, 2015.
+The revised thresholds will take effect upon publication in the Federal Register, which is expected shortly.

 “Competitive sales” are defined as the gross revenues for all products and services sold by one corporation in competition with the other during its most recent fiscal year.
 “Total sales” are defined as gross revenues for all products and services sold by one corporation in the corporation's most recent fiscal year.